-It is useful to have a small card table that you can put materials on and display a sign.
+It is useful to have a small card table that you can put

-Alternatively, you can put together (or purchase) an 'a-frame' sign with your corflute on both sides.
+Alternatively, you can put together (or purchase) an 'A-frame' sign with your corflute on both sides.

 The same advice applies as with doorknocking - prioritise safety, don't be pushy or argumentative, and never hesitate to say you'll get back to them.